shopwp/documentation/docs/shortcodes/wps_products_title.md

 # [wps_products_title]

-The `[wps_products_title]` shortcode allows you to display one or more product titles in a list or grid.
-This is useful if you only want to show the product title without pricing, description, etc.
+The title shortcode allows you to display one or more product titles in a list or grid.
+Useful for only show the product title.

 :::info